googleapis/google-cloud-java/README.md

 Next, choose a method for authenticating API requests from within your project:

 1. When using `gcloud-java` libraries from within Compute/App Engine, no additional authentication steps are necessary.
-2. When using `gcloud-java` libraries elsewhere, there are two options:
+2. When using `gcloud-java` libraries elsewhere, there are three options:
   * [Generate a JSON service account key](https://cloud.google.com/storage/docs/authentication?hl=en#service_accounts).
 After downloading that key, you must do one of the following:
     * Define the environment variable GOOGLE_APPLICATION_CREDENTIALS to be the location of the key.
 For example:
     ```bash